Obed Vargas

-Obed Gomez Vargas (born August 5, 2005) is an American professional soccer player who plays as a midfielder for Major League Soccer club Seattle Sounders FC.
+Obed Gomez Vargas (born 5 August 2005) is a professional footballer who plays as a central or defensive midfielder for Major League Soccer club Seattle Sounders FC.
+Born in the United States, he represents the Mexico national team.

 Club career

 Born in Anchorage, Alaska, Vargas began his career with Cook Inlet Soccer Club before moving to Washington and joining the youth academy for Major League Soccer club Seattle Sounders FC.
-He played in the academy for two seasons before signing a professional contract with Sounders FC reserve side Tacoma Defiance on May 7, 2021.
-A couple days later, on May 9, Vargas made his senior debut for Tacoma Defiance in the USL Championship against LA Galaxy II.
+He played in the academy for two seasons before signing a professional contract with Sounders FC reserve side Tacoma Defiance on 7 May 2021.
+Two days later, Vargas made his senior debut for Tacoma Defiance in the USL Championship against LA Galaxy II.
 He started and played 66 minutes as the match ended in a 1–1 draw.
-On July 22, 2021, Vargas debuted with the Sounders FC.

-He made his MLS debut on July 22, 2021, as one of several Tacoma Defiance players called up to the Sounders for a match against Austin FC to replace injured players.
+He made his MLS debut for Seattle on 22 July 2021, as one of several Tacoma Defiance players called up to the Sounders for a match against Austin FC to replace injured players.
 At 15 years and 351 days old, Vargas was the third-youngest player in MLS history.
 He signed a formal Homegrown Player contract with the Sounders in December and became a starter for the team in the first matches of the 2022 season, playing in two CONCACAF Champions League fixtures.
-Manager Brian Schmetzer described Vargas' play style as similar to that of Cristian Roldan's rookie season, adding he was "going to be a tremendous player for our club".
+Head coach Brian Schmetzer described Vargas' play style as similar to that of Cristian Roldan's rookie season, adding he was "going to be a tremendous player for our club".
+He was an early substitute in the second leg of the 2022 CONCACAF Champions League final, which the Sounders won 3–0.

+Vargas made 13 appearances through late June, when a stress facture in his back prevented him from continuing with the team.
+He was also unable to join the under-20 national team in the CONCACAF U-20 Championship.
+Vargas returned for the 2023 season but played in few matches.
+He scored his first career MLS goal on 30 April 2024, against the Philadelphia Union, in a match that was originally started a month earlier but postponed due to heavy rain.